tetujin/aware-client-osx/README.md

 - Add a Google Login method

 ## License
-Copyright (c) 2015 AWARE Mobile Context Instrumentation Middleware/Framework for iOS (http://www.awareframework.com)
+Copyright (c) 2015 AWARE Mobile Context Instrumentation Middleware/Framework for Mac OS X (http://www.awareframework.com)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.